 We have already seen how red wine slows down the aging of your body and brain.
 Well, it also works well in keeping your skin young.

-A glass of red wine a day can make your skin glow and cuts the risk of precancerous skin lesions (88).
+Wine has antioxidant properties, which may help slow down skin aging (88).
 In fact, researchers predict that skin creams with resveratrol could be the next big thing in the cosmetic industry.

 22. Fights Acne

 Resveratrol in red wine can slow down the growth of bacteria that cause acne, as per a recent study.
 It also inhibits keratinocyte proliferation, which can cause acne lesions (92).

 The results were particularly effective when acne sufferers, along with a glass of red wine, also went for a topical treatment with benzoyl peroxide.
 Combining resveratrol and benzoyl peroxide could offer prolonged antibacterial effects on the acne bacteria (93).

 23. Treats Sunburn